 Motorcycle touring in Slovakia is like riding back in time.
 Imagine a wild country; fill it with towering mountain ranges, dense forests and deep lakes.
 Throw wolves, bears and boars in the mix and then pepper the entire country with ancient castles and fortifications.

 You’ll find gorgeous villages and little hamlets sprinkled across the land; filled with proud Slavs and their incredible hospitality and delicious wine.
 They’ll either be taking part in public goulash cooking competitions, taking part in archery competitions or knuckling down and preparing firewood for the cold winter months.
 Slovakia is one of the most underrated, rustic and inspiring places to visit in Europe, and you’re going to love motorcycling through it.
 Here’s what you need to know.

 How to get there

-Slovakia is located in Central Europe: bordered by Poland, Czech Republic, Austria, Hungary, Romania and Ukraine.
+Slovakia is located in Central Europe: bordered by Poland, Czech Republic, Austria, Hungary and Ukraine.
 It’s easy to get to from the UK, about 1000 miles from Calais, and makes for a beautiful loop ride.
 Dart through France and Germany and cut through Czech Republic until you reach the South of Poland.
 Cross into Slovakia via the mighty Tatras Mountain range and explore the north of the country before heading to Kosice.
 Then head south west to Vienna before riding back home through Austria and Switzerland.

 Where to go